Carhul/Wingmans-Brygge/README.md

 * Video blog / link to youtube
 * Logbook
 * Forum
 * Background music / button on-off
+* Taplist to be implemented on the site, and not open in a new tab

 ### Technologies ###
 Languages